magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 Let's now familiarize ourselves in the bREPL with the above `domina` functions.

-First we need to require the `domina.core` namespace.
+First we need to require the `domina.core` namespace:

 ```clj
 cljs.user=> (require '[domina.core :refer [by-id value set-value!]])